BradHutchings/Mmojo-Server/instructions/-Start-Here-TOC.md

 ## Mmojo Server Instructions &ndash; Table of Contents
 **THESE ARE OLD INSTRUCTIONS FROM MMOJO SERVER V1 AND V2.
-SOME PORTIONS REMAIN HERE FOR REFERENCE.**
+SOME PORTIONS REMAIN HERE FOR REFERENCE.
+OTHERS WILL BE REMOVED WHEN NO LONGER NEEDED.**

 The Mmojo Server project is mostly my instructions (aka "documentation"), with lots of functioning scripts to work out the gory details.
 The instructions are organized to be worked through sequentially from start to finish.
 I'll tell you what the point of this project is, help you prepare your build environment, gather things you'll need, build Mmojo Server, then package it for deployment.
 Read the instructions on GitHub.
 You will be instructed to clone this repo to a specific directory on your build machine(s) later.